Madprofe55or/7-Wonders-Duel/README.md

 POLISHING PLAN:
 1. Use symbols instead of text to represent resources - will have to discuss just tried doing it for Wood.
 Think that text looks better for the resources.
 JP.
-2. Music and sounds - STARTED
+2. Music and sounds - COMPLETED SOUNDS.
+CAN CHANGE AS NEEDED.
 3. Card movement, dealing at beginning of game
 4. Helper cards AND PTs shown in cardpickerstate
 5. Text in cardpickerstate saying what cards do